BEARDED DRAGON CARE

 BATHS & HYDRATION

-Baths are highly recommended for juveniles 3-4x per week.
+Baths are highly recommended for juveniles 2-3x per week.
 Use luke warm water, no deeper than their elbows.
 This is a good time to mist/spritz the juveniles with water to encourage drinking.
 Contrary to popular belief, Bearded Dragons cannot absorb water through their vent.
 This was demonstrated in a science experiment with colored dye.
 So drinking is very important, especially so because juveniles typically don't ingest a lot of greens which is where adults receive a lot of hydration.
+Another great way to keep your dragons hydrated is by misting the greens prior to feeding every day.
 For adults recommend bathing them at least 1-2x per week for additional hydration in addition to the fact that it stimulates their bowel movement!
 Bathing is a good opportunity to witness your scale baby defecating without soiling their newly cleaned enclosure.